Recover bad debts and improve credit control

-If clients or customers don’t pay you on time, your business can struggle.
-To maintain a healthy cash flow and avoid insolvency, chasing debts can be as important as making sales.
-This is why every business needs to learn the vital survival skill of debt recovery.
+If clients or customers don’t pay you on time, or if you're always chasing overdue invoices, your business can struggle.
+To maintain a healthy cash flow and avoid insolvency, ensuring prompt payment of debts can be as important as making sales.
+This is why every business needs to learn the vital survival skills of debt recovery and credit control.

 Why are late payments a problem?

 One payment a few days late may not seem like a big issue for your business.
 But it’s easy to fall into the habit of letting payments miss their deadlines.
 The upshot is that your business does not have the cash in the bank it expects to have at any given time.
 At worst, it can mean that a business that is thriving in theory can find itself cash-poor and even insolvent.